Adafruit HUZZAH ESP8266 Breakout

 - 2 x 3-6V power inputs, reset, enable, LDO-disable, 3.3V output

 One breakout at the end has an "FTDI" pinout so you can plug in an FTDI or console cable to upload software and read/write debugging information via the UART.
-When you're done with your coding, remove the cable, and this little module can be embeded into your project box.
+When you're done with your coding, remove the cable, and this little module can be embedded into your project box.

 Each module comes pre-loaded with NodeMCU's Lua interpreter (NodeMCU 0.9.5 build 20150318 / Lua 5.1.4 to be specific), you can run commands, and 'save' Lua programs directly to the module's Flash using a USB-Serial converter cable.
 But, if you'd like, you can skip Lua and go direct to using the Arduino IDE.
 Once you download the ESP8266 core, you can treat it just like a microcontroller+WiFi board, no other processors needed!

 Each order comes with one assembled and tested HUZZAH ESP8266 breakout board, and a stick of 0.1" header that you can solder on and plug the breakout into a breadboard.
-A soldering iron and solder are required for that, and aren't included.
+A soldering iron and solder are required for that and aren't included.
 Solderless breadboard also not included.
-You'll really want a USB-serial cable such as a USB console cable (good for Windows, not suggested for MacOSX users), FTDI Friend (great for any OS), or FTDI cable (great for any OS) to upload software to the HUZZAH ESP8266!
+You'll really want a USB serial cable such as a USB console cable (good for Windows, not suggested for MacOSX users), FTDI Friend (great for any OS), or FTDI cable (great for any OS) to upload software to the HUZZAH ESP8266!
 Our essential tutorial has wiring, pinouts, assembly, downloads, and more!